Meniu

 El Greco’s artistic style was significantly influenced by artists from which city during his earlier career?

-Descrierea obiectului de colecție
+Descriere obiect de colecție

-Biografie Artist
+Biografie artist

 Doménikos Theotokópoulos, called El Greco